yeyee2901/nvim-docker/README.md

 3. The second point also applies to anyone that wants to have my config file, but are afraid to clutter their system with the dependencies.

 # Features
+- Docker image based on Alpine Linux for minimal footprint, though it already hits 2 GB of storage, the neovim itself is small in size, but the development tools are not.
 - Colorscheme using [nightfox](https:/github.com/EdenEast/nightfox.nvim), treesitter based.
 - Native LSP (no install helper).
 Configured LSP:
     - `gopls` (Golang)